alexjbuck/ellysonInventory/docs/editing-workflow.md

 ```

 The specifics the element style, attributes, and children are up to you and your formatting.
 You may also modify the `hideSelection` and `hideColumnHeader` properties as desired.

+## Highly recommend getting the skeleton correct first

+There are a few items that you have to do _after_ you get the skeleton.